Spirals-Team/correctness-attraction-experiments/README.md

    * Add 1 at each call of each perturbation Point.
    * Add N, an incresing magnitude at each call of each perturbation points.
    * Add 1 with a increasing random probability.

+## Install & Running

+Before running experimentation, you need to retrieve jPerturb and Spoon.
+A shell script is available.

+'''
+./src/script/install.sh
+'''

+It will clone jPerturb from github, install it and retrieve the last jar of Spoon.

+In order to run experiments, you can use the script :

+'''
+./src/script/run.sh
+'''

+It will run all campaigns describe above, on all subjects.